 - In-house continuing training

 - Course in radiation protection school

 For the purposes of the continuing training requirement a distinction is drawn between a continuing training accredited by the accreditation authority and non-accredited continuing training.
 Occupational groups exposed to elevated hazard potential are required to do continuing training accredited by the accreditation authority.

-The following table shows which occupational groups must attend training accredited by the FOPH.
+The following table shows which occupational groups must attend continuing training:

-The permitted tasks may only be performed if the necessary basic and advanced training qualifications can be demonstrated.
-The licence holder is responsible for drawing up an internal policy (describing how basic and advanced training for staff is taken and examined).
+The permitted tasks may only be performed if the necessary basic and continued training qualifications can be demonstrated.
+The licence holder is responsible for drawing up an internal policy (describing how basic and continued training for staff is taken and examined).